mmkuang/grayclhn.github.io/index.md

 ## Ephemera

 <ul>
-{% for post in site.categories.front %}
+{% for post in site.categories.notes %}
 <li>
 {% if post.link %}
 <a href="{{ post.link }}">{{ post.title }}</a> (link, {{ post.date | date_to_string }})